itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-algo.rst

 worker thread.
 If a filter-method only consists of ordinary algorithmic components, you should not get any problems with these kind of flexibility.

 **Widgets**

 The widget-methods of the plugin will be called in the same way than filter-methods with a set of mandatory and optional parameters.
 Then, the widget-method creates a new instance of a widget, window or any other GUI element, derived from **QWidget** is returned and can then be displayed.
 This method will always be called in the context of the main thread (GUI-thread).

+For the usage of such filters via Python, see :ref:`getStartFilter`.

 Plugin-Structure
 ----------------